theamiro/Atmos/Readme.md

 All third party libraries are implemented in Swift Package Manager (SPM).
 Opening the project in Xcode will automatically resolve package dependencies.
 In case of failure, on Xcode go to `File > Packages > Resolve Package Versions` or via the command line using `xcodebuild -resolvePackageDependencies`

+Apple's Swift Log `https://github.com/apple/swift-log` providing simple easy to use logging APIs.

 ## Conventions

 #### Architecture

 Model View ViewModel (MVVM) with implementations being done in SwiftUI

+#### Localizations

+Baked into the current app version is Localization using `Localizable.xcstrings` for English, French and Afrikaans. _*A disclaimer is that the translations were retrieved from Google Translate and may vary slightly in meaning based on the context and/or gender for French*_

+#### Code Coverage

+At the time of submission of this project, code coverage sat at 45% coverage.

 ## Performing Tests